sarahciston/codingcare/posts/transform.md

 But craft need not stay polite or straighten its rough edges.
 "Anticolonial writers in the U.S. and across the globe have long modeled alternative crafts which reject these priorities, and continue to do so in this present moment.
 Yet Craft still haunts our writing" [@tbakhiNotesCraftWriting2023] Despite this haunting, other engagements with craft — craft as community, craft as lineage, craft as experimentation, craft as resistance — can also help us to reject the institutional and infrastructural claims to our voices.

 Reclaiming craft does not mean shrinking so small that we cannot be effective, nor so precious about aesthetics or rhetoric that we lose the cause.
 It does not mean a return to luddite nostalgia: Everything was *not* simpler in the past, except for the few people who held more power over others (much like now).
 Reclaiming craft from its feminized, domesticized, racialized pejoratives and applying craft as a lens for technology practices means embracing its scrappy imperfections and revolutionary potentials.

+[xxx][inserted from intro]

+Craft is not aesthetics, or a discussion about "is it art" or "can computers do what humans do, or should they?"

+>"Questions like 'is a computer creative' or 'is a computer an artist' or the like should not be considered serious questions, period.
+In the light of the problems we are facing at the end of the 20th century, those are irrelevant questions.
+Computers can and should be used in art in order to draw attention to new circumstances and connections and to forget 'art'." [@nakeThereShouldBe1971]

+Questions about art and creativity in relation to AI are bigger than beauty; they are fundamentally questions trying to define humanity: *What makes us creative or empathetic?
+What makes us different from machines?
+What makes us human?* They are old, old questions.
+They emerge from centuries of colonizer thinking that frames 'man' as an idealized, individualized white subject.
+These questions must be answered instead with creative–critical–caring approaches that open up space beyond these constraints.
+Combined with critical tools, artistic experimentation and creative play are powerful methods for intersectional worldbuilding that can challenge deep-seated paradigms in machine learning, data science, and technology communities — and can formulate new ones with diverse perspectives.

+[XXX]

 ### What craft allows